Depression (mood): History

 The term depression was derived from the Latin verb deprimere, "to press down".
 From the 14th century, "to depress" meant to subjugate or to bring down in spirits.
 It was used in 1665 in English author Richard Baker's Chronicle to refer to someone having "a great depression of spirit", and by English author Samuel Johnson in a similar sense in 1753.

 In Ancient Greece, disease was thought due to an imbalance in the four basic bodily fluids, or humors.
 Personality types were similarly thought to be determined by the dominant humor in a particular person.
 Derived from the Ancient Greek melas, "black", and kholé, "bile", melancholia was described as a distinct disease with particular mental and physical symptoms by Hippocrates in his Aphorisms, where he characterized all "fears and despondencies, if they last a long time" as being symptomatic of the ailment.

 During the 18th century, the humoral theory of melancholia was increasingly being challenged by mechanical and electrical explanations; references to dark and gloomy states gave way to ideas of slowed circulation and depleted energy.
 German physician Johann Christian Heinroth, however, argued melancholia was a disturbance of the soul due to moral conflict within the patient.

 In the 20th century, the German psychiatrist Emil Kraepelin distinguished manic depression.
 The influential system put forward by Kraepelin unified nearly all types of mood disorder into manic–depressive insanity.
 Kraepelin worked from an assumption of underlying brain pathology, but also promoted a distinction between endogenous (internally caused) and exogenous (externally caused) types.

 Other psycho-dynamic theories were proposed.
 Existential and humanistic theories represented a forceful affirmation of individualism.
 Austrian existential psychiatrist Viktor Frankl connected depression to feelings of futility and meaninglessness.
 Frankl's logotherapy addressed the filling of an "existential vacuum" associated with such feelings, and may be particularly useful for depressed adolescents.

 Researchers theorized that depression was caused by a chemical imbalance in neurotransmitters in the brain, a theory based on observations made in the 1950s of the effects of reserpine and isoniazid in altering monoamine neurotransmitter levels and affecting depressive symptoms.
 During the 1960s and 70s, manic-depression came to refer to just one type of mood disorder (now most commonly known as bipolar disorder) which was distinguished from (unipolar) depression.
 The terms unipolar and bipolar had been coined by German psychiatrist Karl Kleist.

-In July 2022, British psychiatrist Joanna Moncrieff, also psychiatrist Mark Horowtiz and others proposed in a study on academic journal Molecular Psychiatry that depression is not caused by a serotonin imbalance in the human body, unlike what most of the psychiatry community points to, and that therefore anti-depressants do not work against the illness.
-However, such study was met with criticism from some psychiatrists, who argued the study's methodology used an indirect trace of serotonin, instead of taking direct measurements of the molecule.
-Moncrieff said that, despite her study's conclusions, no one should interrupt their treatment if they are taking any anti-depressant.
+In July 2022, a systematic review by British psychiatrist Joanna Moncrieff, researcher Mark Horowitz and others in the academic journal Molecular Psychiatry found that depression is not caused by a serotonin imbalance in the human body.
+However, the study was met with criticism from some psychiatrists, who argued the study's methodology used an indirect trace of serotonin, instead of taking direct measurements of the molecule.
+Moncrieff said that no one should "suddenly interrupt [...]" antidepressant treatment.